KaiWalter/automate-posts/posts/comparing-functions-dapr-aca.md

 ## Nuggets and Gotchas

-Appart from the plain throughput evaluation above, I want to add the issues I stumbled over along the way - I guess this is the real "meat" of this post:
+Apart from the plain throughput evaluation above, I want to add the issues I stumbled over along the way - I guess this is the real "meat" of this post:

 ### Deploying Container Apps with no App yet built